esperhq/esper-api/README.md

 By default, the wrapper uses port 50005 to communicate with the API.
 It is necessary to allow this port in your firewall settings.
 In order to connect to the API in production mode, it is necessary to run the Esper Control Suite whenever you are interacting with the API

-This wrapper makes use of promises which are only available in Javascript ES6 (ECMA2015) onwards ( Node v10+)
+This wrapper makes use of promises which are only available in Javascript ES6 (ECMA2015) onwards (Node v10+)

 #
 ## Basic Usage - Connecting and Disconnecting

-Instantiate the Esper class;
+Instantiate the Esper class:

 ```javascript
 const esperClass = require('esper-api');
 const Esper = new esperClass();
 ```
-`esperClass()` can take two optional arguments.
+`esperClass()` can take two optional arguments:
 ```javascript
 esperClass(verbose = true, endpoint = 'localhost')
 ```
 #
 ### Async
-Every method on the Esper object returns a promise
+Every method on the Esper object returns a promise.
 #
 #### Sandbox
 To use the Sandbox: